mindactuate/multi-project-milestone-calculator/README.md

 - **CSV Import** — load your project data from a CSV file (`;` or `,` separated, auto-detected)
 - **CSV Export** — save the plan including scheduled months back to CSV
 - **Auto-save** — state is saved to `localStorage` every 5 seconds
+- **Share link** — encode the full plan as a URL hash and copy it to the clipboard; recipients open it instantly with no setup
 - **Example data** — one-click load of 8 sample projects with 19 milestones
 - Inline editing of all fields directly in the table